D-Ankita/Tailwind_Nike/README.md

 - **Content**: Update the HTML content in the corresponding files within the `src` directory.
 - **Images**: Replace the images in the `src/assets` directory with your own images.
 - **Layout**: Adjust the layout and structure by modifying the HTML files in the `src` directory.

+## Deploying Your Vite Project on Vercel

+### Log in to Vercel

+If you don't have a Vercel account, sign up for one.
+Then, log in to your Vercel account.

+### Deploy via Vercel UI

+1. Visit [vercel.com](https://vercel.com/) and log in.
+2. On your Vercel dashboard, click the "New Project" button.
+3. Choose to Import your Project from Github
+4. Vercel will automatically detect the framework used (Vite).
+5. Configure project settings:
+   - Set a project name.
+   - verify if the detected framework is correct
+   - choose your root directory (default is ./)
+6. Configure Build and Output Settings
+    - Since we have used Tailwind we need to generate the output file so we will have to override the "Build command" to  `npx tailwindcss -i ./src/index.css -o ./dist/output.css && vite build`
+    - rest all the commands remain the same
+6. Configure deployment settings
+   - Choose your desired domain (or use the auto-generated Vercel domain).
+6. Click the "Deploy" button.

+### Access Your Deployed Site

+Once the deployment is complete, Vercel will provide you with a URL where your website is live.
+You can access your deployed site through this URL.

+That's it!
+Your Vite project is now deployed and live on the internet.

 ## Contributing